 Don’t dwell on negative experiences during an interview.

 Even if the interviewer asks you point blank, “What did you like least about that previous job?” don’t answer it as it’s been asked.
 Say something like: “Actually I’ve found something about all of my jobs that I’ve liked.”
 And give an example.

 If you get to the end of an interview and think you’d really like the job, don’t be afraid to ask for it.

-Tell the interview that you were excited about it before the interview and are even more excited now.
-It could make the difference between you are an equally qualified candidate getting the job.
+Tell the interviewer that you were excited about it before the interview and are even more excited now.
+It could make the difference between you and an equally qualified candidate being offered the position.

 Use the ‘Tell me about yourself’ question to your advantage

-This is often an opening with this question and it’s a great opportunity so don’t miss it.
+Interviewers often open with this question and it’s a great opportunity so don’t miss it.

 Instead of telling them your life story, consider listing the three things about yourself you feel are most important [your selling points].”
 Ask them if you can expand on this and then give examples.